digipres/workbench/src/dataflows/bfi-na.md

-# British Film Institute
+# British Film Institute National Archive
-## Dataflows at the BFI
+## Dataflows at the BFI National Archive

 <div class="warning">

-This page reflects my understanding of how things worked at the BFI at one point in time, based on publicly available resources and some discussions with BFI staff during and after a site visit.
+This page reflects my understanding of how things worked at the BFI National Archive, at one point in time, based on publicly available resources and some discussions with BFI staff during and after a site visit.
 I may have made many errors or omitted many omissions!

 If you have any comments or corrections please let [me](https://anjackson.net/) know via: _andrew.jackson [at] dpconline.org_